unionai/unionai-docs/source/administration/cli-authentication.md

 # CLI Authentication

-The command line tools `uctl` or `pyflyte` must authenticate to Union in order to perform operations on the platform.
+The command line tools `uctl` or `unionai` must authenticate to Union in order to perform operations on the platform.
 The authentication mechanism is configured in the `config.yaml` file used by the command line tool.
 There are three authentication mechanisms available: **PKCE**, **DeviceFlow**, and **ClientSecret**.